kevinbretscher/Longpia/README.md

 ### Introduction
 LONGpia was developed as a simple and modular nextflow pipeline that works on HPCs.
 Longpia aims to provide a (i.m.o.) best-practice workflow for assembling bacterial genomes from Nanopore R10.4.1 longread data.
 It is build around Ryan wick's autocycler.

-It is currently in early development
+It is currently in early development.

+LONGpia is heavily inspired by other pipelines such as NF-core Bacass and bactopia.
+However these tools did not always hav the latest assemblers/polisher or the option to use autocycler.
+If LONGpia does not work for you I recommend checking out one of these.

 ## Requirements and installation